 What are non-native invasive plants?

-Many of the non-native plants introduced to our landscape by intention or accident have had no major ecological impacts on natural communities.
-But a small percentage has spread from where they first became established, and have become serious threats to wetlands, shale barrens, prairies, glades and other rare ecosystems.
+Many of the non-native plants introduced to our landscape, intentionally or accidentally, have had little ecological impact on natural communities.
+But a small percentage has spread from where they first became established and has become a serious threat to wetlands, shale barrens, prairies, glades and other rare ecosystems.
 Invasive species are non-native, introduced species that cause (or are likely to cause) harm to ecosystems, the economy, or human health.
-Invasive plants often get started in areas disturbed by human activities such as road and trail building, timbering, mining, agriculture, and other activities that remove native vegetation, disturb the soil, or dramatically change the amount of sunlight or moisture available to plants.
+Invasive plants often get started in areas disturbed by human activities such as road and trail building, timbering, mining, agriculture and other activities that remove native vegetation, disturb the soil or dramatically change the amount of sunlight or moisture available to plants.

 Who is helping?